bazel-contrib/SIG-rules-authors/go-tutorial.md

 $ bazelisk run @go_sdk//:bin/go -- mod tidy
 ```

-Keeping go.mod updated allows us to either use go directly or Bazel to build
+Keeping go.mod updated allows us to either use Go directly or Bazel to build
 and run the code.

 We now need to update the Bazel import, and the easiest way to do this is to run Gazelle.